SwissDataScienceCenter/renku/docs/admin/index.rst

 If your RenkuLab deployment includes GitLab you need to follow some additional steps to configure an admin user on GitLab.

-#. turn off automatic redirect to GitLab by setting redeploying with the value ``gitlab.oauth.autoSignIn: false``
+#. turn off automatic redirection to GitLab by redeploying with the value ``gitlab.oauth.autoSignIn: false``
 #. log in as the root user using the password from ``gitlab.password``
 #. modify any users you want to modify (e.g. to make them admin)
 #. turn the ``autoSignIn`` setting back on